 Yes.
 General education courses that match those in the program will be considered for transfer.
 Admissions counselors are available to evaluate transcripts from other schools.
 Contact an Admissions Counselor at 307.778.1212 or the Advising Center at 307.778.1214 for more information.
 Prerequisite courses must be completed at a regionally accredited institution.

 If you have taken your history requirement from an out-of-state college, you will be required to take POLS 1100 - Wyoming Government (1 credit) to meet the Wyoming Constitution requirement for graduation.
 This course can only be taken in the state of Wyoming.

 Are the LCCC DMS courses transferable to another college or university?

 Yes.
 Because LCCC is regionally accredited, courses should transfer to other institutions.
-Check with the institution you plan to continue your education with for transferability of courses.
+Students should check with the institution they plan to continue their education with for transferability of courses.

 What type of ultrasound exams does the LCCC DMS program train students for?

 The DMS program is a general concentration ultrasound program.
-This means we concentrate on the following areas of diagnostic ultrasound: abdomen, gynecology, obstetrics and small parts.
-We also offer limited vascular training.
-We do not offer cardiac training.
+This means it concentrates on the following areas of diagnostic ultrasound: abdomen, gynecology, obstetrics and small parts.
+The program also offers limited vascular training.
+It doesn't offer cardiac training.